Ekoch1997/DownloadViewarr/README.md

 - Fetches download queue data from Radarr and Sonarr using their APIs.
 - Displays data in an organized format on a web page.
 - Easy to configure and run locally.
+- Can be used by itself, or embeded as an iframe within ombi or some other request app.

 ## Installation